sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/onprem_data_migration.md

 ## Execute data migration

+### Ensure GCP permission

+Visit go/cloud-ops and locate the instance, then request access to Cloud infra via the provided Entitle link.

 ### Reset databases

 First, prepare the Cloud database for import.
 Make sure all Sourcegraph pods are scaled down in the cloud instance with the exception of `cloud-sql-proxy`